 Trust self-evaluation and school improvement

-By developing reports bespoke to Learn-AT, data is displayed exactly how they need to see it and countless hours of data manipulation are saved.
+The reports used by Learn-AT, mean that countless hours of data manipulation are saved.
 The combination of key reports, evidence of pupils work and additional evidence captured in school, mean Learn-AT now have everything they need for those all import Pupil Progress Meetings.

 Learn-AT believes in evidence-informed practice to allow pupils, and teachers, to flourish, and OTrack makes tracking that evidence simple.